JosseBergUiB/recipe-book/mains/vegetarian-lasagna.md

    - Add the bell pepper, zucchini, and spinach.
 Cook until the vegetables are just tender and the spinach has wilted.
 Season with salt, pepper, and dried oregano.
-   - Remove from heat and set aside.
+   - Remove from heat, add the lentils and set aside.

 3. **Mix Cheeses:**
    - In a bowl, mix together the ricotta cheese, egg, half of the grated Parmesan cheese, and a pinch of salt and pepper.
 Set aside.